nautechsystems/nautilus_trader/README.md

        cd nautilus_trader
        poetry install --only main --all-extras

-See the [Installation Guide](https://nautilustrader.io/docs/latest/getting_started/installation.html) for other options and further details.
+See the [Installation Guide](https://nautilustrader.io/docs/latest/getting_started/installation) for other options and further details.

+## Redis

+Using Redis with NautilusTrader is **optional** and only required if configured as the backend for a cache database or [message bus](https://nautilustrader.io/docs/latest/concepts/message_bus).
+See the Redis section of the [Installation Guide](https://nautilustrader.io/docs/latest/getting_started/installation#redis) for further details.

 ## Versioning and releases